 Welcome to Class 3!

-I would like to offer you warm welcome to Class 3 where your child is taught to work hard, have fun and try their best in everything that they do.
+Hello and welcome to Class 3 where your child is taught to work hard, have fun and try their best in everything that they do.
 It is going to be a great year full of new adventures, discoveries and learning.
-Miss Higham and Mrs Jones are here to support you and your child.
-Within the classroom both students and parents are cared about so please let us know if you have any concerns – ideally via Seesaw or by telephone at this time.
-Each day your child is required to bring to school a coat, book bag, water bottle, lunch and snack (unless they order a hot dinner or toast) and on a Friday, their reading record which will be checked daily.
+Mrs Baldock and all support staff are here to support you and your child.
+Within the classroom both students and parents are cared about so please let us know if you have any concerns – ideally via Seesaw.
+Each day your child is required to bring to school a coat, book bag, water bottle and snack (unless they order toast) and their reading record which will be checked daily.

 Behaviour and Rewards

 The whole school follows three rules: kind, ready and safe.
-Displayed in class is a sun, cloud and thunder storm, all children will begin and hopefully end the day on the sun; however, if a member of staff feels that your child has not chosen to be kind, ready or safe, they will be given time to think about their actions and their name placed on the cloud.
-If they persistently choose not to be kind, ready or safe, they will be spoken to privately by the teacher, move onto thunder and it will be written in their reading record.
-Each child will always start the day on the sun, regardless of the previous day's actions.
-We will be rewarding children who remain on the sun throughout the week.
+Displayed in class is a sunshine and cloud behaviour chart where all children will begin, and hopefully end the day, on the sunshine; however, if a member of staff feels that your child has not chosen to be kind, ready or safe, they will be given time to think about their actions and their name placed on the cloud.
+If they persistently choose not to be kind, ready or safe, they will be spoken to privately by the teacher, move onto the rain cloud and it will be communicated to you through Seesaw.
+Each new day, every child will start the day on the sunshine, regardless of the previous day's actions.

-Reading records do not need to be in school every day, unless you want to send any messages to school, however, please try to use Seesaw when possible for messages to avoid us having to handle lots of paper.
+Reading records need to be in school every day.
 You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book) this allows the child a chance to discuss the book; author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills.
-Therefore, reading records need to be in every Friday, they will then be kept in school until the Monday.
-On a Monday, a new reading book, along with the reading record will be sent home with your child and again both will need to return on the Friday.
+Reading books will be changed on a Monday.
 Your child will receive a raffle ticket weekly if they have read three times a week, which is put into a raffle and pulled out termly to win a book token worth £5.
 Any additional reading will be rewarded with a sticker.

 Bug Club is a literacy program designed to support the effective and engaging reading.
 The books are set to the child's direct book band.
 The children all have their own individual logins; therefore, we will be monitoring the use of Bug Club every Friday.
 It is a great app/website that children can enjoy reading books onscreen and completing fun quiz questions found in the eBooks.
 The quiz questions will help the children practise their reading skills.
 Many of the KS1 eBooks are also audiobooks, so children can enjoy hearing an expressive reading of the story.